 - Have a deeper understanding of their own strengths and risk factors and how to apply them to their daily academic and personal lives

 - Have an understanding of the field of positive psychology and the research behind factors that promote well-being

-    - Have a better awareness of the diverse faculty researchers who work in the area of behavioral and emotional health across the university and ways they can get further involved
+- Have a better awareness of, and direct contact with, the diverse faculty researchers who work in the area of behavioral and emotional health across the university and ways they can get further involved

 - Have an increased understanding of services across the university that are available to support student mental and behavioral health

 - Participate in evidence based activities and practices that will allow them to share their learning from the class with the greater VCU and RVA community

 What You Need to Know about this Class, Grading, and Participation

 We want you to take ownership of your learning.
 You will get out of this class what you put into it, both in terms of your personal growth and education, and your grade.
 Accordingly, our philosophy we, as instructors, don’t deduct points when students get things wrong; rather, students earn their grades according to the effort that they put into the class.

 Please Note: This course will discuss mental health and ask you to reflect on your own experiences.
 Some of this material may be unsettling.
 If at any time during class you feel uncomfortable, you are welcome to leave without penalty.
 (You will, however, be responsible for any work that you miss.)
 If you have any concerns about a particular assignment, you are encouraged to reach out to the course Teaching Assistant as soon as possible to discuss alternative arrangements.
 Finally, if you would like to talk to a mental health professional, VCU Counseling Services can be reached at (804) 828-6200.